 Do Marijuana and CBD Help Ataxia?
 Final Thoughts

 There is limited evidence that cannabis and CBD help ataxia, but some patients may find them useful.
-By interacting with the endocannabinoid system, these natural medicines could relieve some symptoms, especially muscle stiffness and movement disorders.
+By interacting with the endocannabinoid system, these natural medicines could relieve some symptoms, like muscle stiffness and movement disorders.
+However, research is still in its infancy.